nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 | ------------ | ----------------- |
 | Send to Peer | Receive from Peer |

-In Nicotine+, these messages are matched to their message number in slskproto.py in the SlskProtoThread function, defined in slskmessages.py and callbacks for the messages are set in pynicotine.py.
+Peer init messages are used to initiate a 'P', 'F' or 'D' connection to a peer.
+In Nicotine+, these messages are defined in slskmessages.py.

 ### Peer Init Message Format